eastskykang/machine-learning-project/README.rst

 This command will open a new window in your webbrowser, where you can explore the information stored about the example experiment.

-You can choose from different examples in the `.example_config` file.
+You can choose from different examples in the example_config_ file.

 More details on experiments
 ---------------------------